enceeper/apidoc/keys.md

 ### Create new slot

 Create a new slot for accessing the key.
-The **value** contains the encrypted random key of the key and check the key object outlined above in the **Get account keys** section for valid values of the **notify** flag.
+The **value** contains the encrypted random key of the key.
+Check the key object outlined above in the **Get account keys** section for valid values of the **notify** flag.

 | Type   | Value|
 |--------|-|